Find out how to join the WSN training partner program

 Experience in health and safety training with adult learners will help to ensure your success as a WSN Training Partner.
 Each training program has a unique set of qualifications and competencies required for training partners.
 Trainer applications for Working at Heights, Joint Health and Safety Committee and WHMIS training programs form part of the application process.

 Once registered in the Training Partners program, you will be contacted to schedule training at your convenience.
 As a WSN Training Partner, you are a specialized member who has joined with WSN in an effort to help make workplaces safer.
 Your learning experience will be tailored to your specific needs, and the WSN Health and Safety Specialist will come to your workplace or community to help ensure your success.

 4. What are the qualifications of WSN Health and Safety Trainers?

 WSN Health and Safety Specialists are highly experienced and qualified trainers who specialize in one or more of the various work sectors served by WSN.
 They are trained adult educators with specific knowledge and expertise in the hazards most prevalent to the sectors they serve.

 Becoming a Training Partner allows you to deliver high quality training programs to your own workplace, or within your community, eliminating the need to develop your own training material.
-WSN Working at Heights and Joint Health and Safety Committee training programs are Ministry of Labour-approved, and as a training partner you can be confident you’re delivering training that meets the legislative standard.
+WSN Working at Heights and Joint Health and Safety Committee training programs are provincially-approved, and as a training partner you can be confident you’re delivering training that meets the legislative standard.
 You have the flexibility to deliver the training at your convenience, when and where it fits best for you and your organization.

 Once registered in the WSN Training Partner program, the entire process to achieve your WSN Training Partner status happens within a matter of weeks.
 Arrangements will be made as soon as possible to set up necessary training, coaching and assessment activities provided for WSN Training Partners.